In the Age of COVID-19 and Physical Distancing, Psychedelic-Oriented Online Communities Have Never Been More Important

 The COVID-19 pandemic has fundamentally changed the way we interact with one another, perhaps permanently, and psychedelic communities have not gone untouched.

-Physical distancing and social bubble guidelines implemented by public health authorities to help combat the pandemic, which has now infected over 35 million people and killed more than one million, according to John Hopkins University, has made connecting with our communities significantly more challenging.
-But at the same time, the COVID-19 pandemic has led to increases in mental health issues and disruptions in mental health services, underlining the need for community connections now more than ever.
+Physical distancing and social bubble guidelines implemented by public health authorities to help combat the pandemic can make connecting with our communities significantly more challenging.
+At the same time, the COVID-19 pandemic has led to increases in mental health issues and disruptions in mental health services, underlining the need for community connections now more than ever.

-But how do you stay connected to your peers when your only social outing for the week is to the local grocery store?
 For those who use psychedelics (and many others), Reddit could be the key.
-The hugely popular social networking site is home to dozens of different subreddits (Reddit slang for communities) that revolve around the world of psychedelics, where users from across the globe can anonymously discuss everything from microdosing to emerging research frontiers, while sharing trip reports and best practices at the same time.
+The hugely popular social networking site is home to dozens of different subreddits (Reddit terminology for individual boards or communities) that revolve around the world of psychedelics, where users from across the globe can anonymously discuss everything from microdosing to emerging research frontiers, while sharing trip reports and best practices at the same time.

 Study Looks Into Motivations and Behaviours on r/Psychonaut Subreddit